Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 And conversely, in the improvement we've seen over April, recovery rates people expect have increased significantly, in part, because the Fed is making it clear, they're going to rescue people.
 And because there's more certainty about what's going to happen in a much lower liquidity premium embedded in the bonds price.

 DS: Okay.
-Let’s – so that begs the question about the role of the Fed here.
-And especially given your perspective that the bond market fit, there was a lot of the wages, say, the 14th percentile of, call it, the Troubled Company Index.
-The – what do you make of the Fed’s actions so far and the Fed’s willingness to step so strongly into the bond market into the fixed income sector?
+Let's - so that begs the question about the role of the Fed here.
+And especially given your perspective that the bond market fit, there were a lot of the wages, say, the 14th percentile of, call it, the Troubled Company Index.
+The - what do you make of the Fed's actions so far and the Fed's willingness to step so strongly into the bond market into the fixed income sector?
 What do you make of that?
-What is your just perception of the effect that has on opportunities or on the company’s issuing credit?
+What is your just perception of the effect that has on opportunities or on the company's issuing credit?

 DvD: Well, I'm going to be very, very candid in my comments, probably won't be well received at the Federal Reserve.
 But for most of the last decade, we've been assured by Central Banks around the world, including the Fed, that banks are in a much stronger position now than they were in 2008.
 And that the kind of rescue that was necessary in the prior credit crisis will never be necessary again.
 And, obviously, that's - very obviously not true right now.